 Her decks are wide and welcoming, with seating areas on different levels.

 Large windows surround the salon making it a perfect place to look for whales while staying protected, chat with other guests while lounging on our comfortable sofas, or enjoy a beverage from the nearby bar.

 Enjoy our chefs’ fine west-coast influenced creations while watching the sun go down.
-Sit and discuss your day’s adventure with your captain, afloat in a remote natural anchorage.
+Sit and discuss your day’s adventure with your expedition leader, naturalist and travelling companions, afloat in a remote natural anchorage.

 Terrace Lounge and Dining Area

 Dine alfresco on temperate evenings, lounge with your morning coffee, or watch the world go by during the day.